Vek17/TabletopTweaks-Base/README.md

         * When you cast a piercing spell against a target with spell resistance, it treats the spell resistance of the target as 5 lower than its actual SR.
     * Rime Spell (Metamagic)
         * The frost of your cold spell clings to the target, impeding it for a short time.
 A rime spell causes creatures that takes cold damage from the spell to become entangled for a number of rounds equal to the original level of the spell.
+    * Solid Shadows (Metamagic)
+        * When casting a shadow spell, that spell is 20% more real than normal.

 * Feats
     * AnimalAlly